Ghost People: Consumers Sunk Into Smartphones Are Not Where You Think

 Much of the hype around location-based marketing emerged when there was still a sense of limitless possibility around the app ecosystem.
 But now we know that most smartphone users deploy fewer than 10 apps in a given week, and maybe 30 or so in a given month—and it's social and messaging apps that ultimately dominate.

+In essence, we're assuming multiple layers of meaningful presence on the part of consumers, over time.
+(Spoiler: That's asking too much.)

 Meanwhile, the behavior of consumers who still prefer brick-and-mortar shopping is being transformed.
-Checkout lanes at grocery stores, for instance, used to be some of the most valuable real estate in retail.
-But that once hyper-lucrative sales space, with its captive audience inching forward, is increasingly subject to what retailers call "mobile blinders."
+Checkout lanes at grocery stores, for instance, used to be some of the most valuable real estate in retail; media empires, including the mighty People magazine franchise, were built on the last-minute purchase—but that once hyper-lucrative sales space, with its captive audience inching forward, is increasingly subject to what retailers call "mobile blinders" (a phenomenon that affects not only magazines but candy bars, gum and other impulse buys).
 There's probably some way to cobble together existing technologies to reengage these consumers, but the perfect solution has yet to arrive.

 Because when we're surrounded by people who are there but not there, where are we, really?